111 Vaughan Literature

 "Landscapes of Conversion: Guthlac's Mound and Grendel's Mere as Expressions of Anglo-Saxon Nation-Building," in The Postmodern Beowulf (West Virginia University Press 2007)

 "The Greyest-Greenest-Bluest Eye: Colours of Martyrdom and Colours of the Winds as Iconographic Landscapes," Cambrian Medieval Celtic Studies 50 (2005): 31-66

-Bucknell's Presidential Award for Teaching Excellence, 2007; Maxwell Award for Administrative Excellence, co-winner, 2008.
-Two students of mine won Maxwell Prizes for their work in environmental humanities, 2007 and 2009.
+Scadden Fellowship.
+Presidential Award for Teaching Excellence.
+Maxwell Award for Administrative Excellence.
+Supervised two students who won Maxwell Prizes for their work in environmental humanities.
+Lisagor Awards for Exemplary Journalism.